sandstorm/dependency-analysis/README.md

 ## Visualize Command

-To get an overview over a legacy project or to debug and break cyclic dependencies you can render the depencency graph into an image, such as
+To get an overview over a legacy project or to debug and break cyclic dependencies you can render the dependency graph into an image, such as

 ![dependencies of top level packages in this project](./images/sda-dependencies.svg)